-While I used Castelvetrano olives in this cauliflower salad recipe, feel free to substitute other olives.
+While I used Castelvetrano olives in this cauliflower and olive salad recipe, feel free to substitute other olives.
 Castelvetrano olives are well-known for their mild flavor, so if you prefer a stronger olive presence, go with a bolder olive.
 If you have trouble tracking down Castelvetrano olives, you may consider substituting Manzanilla green olives.
 It will add more olive flavor, but it works so, so nicely with fennel and orange.

 Because I don’t drink much orange juice, I bought a large navel orange for this recipe.
 I squeezed it for the juice, and then, I used a paring knife to remove part of the outer layer for the orange zest.
 Nothing like fresh juice and fresh zest!

-Olive Cauliflower Salad
+Cauliflower and Olive Salad

 3 cups cauliflower florets